Nutrition Test Types You Should Know

 Your physician can help you determine which nutrition tests are right for you based on the symptoms you are experiencing.
 If you are not experiencing any symptoms but are interested in learning more about your health through nutrition testing, a comprehensive panel that tests for a wide variety of nutrients may be recommended.
 Below, learn about the most common types of nutrition tests and the wellness information they can reveal.

 Nutritional genomics (also known as nutrigenomics) is the study of the relationship between a person’s genes and their nutritional health.
 This type of nutrition test paints a picture of how various nutrients impact an individual’s genes, and why imbalances or other forms of the disease may be occurring.

 NutrEval Plasma® Test: Evaluates over 125 biomarkers and assesses the body’s functional need for 40 antioxidants, vitamins, minerals, essential fatty acids, amino acids, and other select nutrients.
 Biomarkers include neurotransmitter metabolites, oxidative stress markers, toxic elements, and more.

 Methylation Panel: Evaluates the critical biochemical methylation pathway in the body.
-Methylation helps make creatine, and is involved in basic energy production, fat metabolism, and other vital functions.
-This test can uncover needs for nutritional support such as amino acids, vitamins, and minerals.
+Methylation helps make creatine and is involved in basic energy production, fat metabolism, and other vital functions.
+This test can uncover the need for nutritional support such as amino acids, vitamins, and minerals.